zanebeckwith/milagro-crypto-c/README.md

 If you have docker installed then type ```make dbuild``` to build and test the library in a docker container.

+##### Multiple curves and RSA security levels

+The default build (see config.mk) uses multiple curves and RSA security levels.
+There is an example called testall.c in the examples directory that shows how to write a program to use the different curves etc in a single program.
+To build and run the example use this script;

+    buildMulti.sh

 ##### Manual build

 NOTE: The default build is for 64 bit machines